Theology Untethered; Solutions for Angola’s Unreached

 Next Steps.

-I am currently seeking sponsorship towards the cost of books and the first term’s tuition.
+I am currently seeking sponsorship towards the first term’s tuition.
 To participate, please reach out to me via WhatsApp or email, where I will be delighted to share more details.

 © 2025 Site content, David and Fiona Killough.
 The opinions contained on this website are personal and do not in any way represent Overland Missions.